 Recognizing Your Host Committee’s Efforts

 When the event is over, your host committee members should be some of the first people you thank, both at the event and with a written thank you the day after.
 The more you engage your host committee, the more they will be willing to host in the future.

 Find the people within your organization or community that could help you host your next event.
-They could make a huge difference in the amount of money you raise and the programs you can support.
+They could make a massive difference in the amount of money you raise and the programs you can support.